Paying for Rehab with Medicaid and Medicare

 What are Medicaid and Medicare?

-Medicaid and Medicare are federal- and state-funded health insurance programs.
+Some of the most commonly used methods for paying for drug and alcohol rehab, Medicaid and Medicare are federal- and state-funded health insurance programs.
 These insurance programs can provide free or low-cost drug and alcohol addiction treatment.
 Each program has different requirements for eligibility.

 Medicare and Medicaid may cover part or all of your substance abuse treatment costs.

 Every state has different rules for eligibility and treatment coverage.
 Rules for eligibility also change annually.
 If you were turned down for Medicaid or Medicare in the past, you could be eligible now.

 Medicaid is a public insurance program for low-income families.
 Under the 2010 Affordable Care Act (ACA), also known as “Obamacare,” insurance providers (including Medicaid) must cover all basic aspects of drug and alcohol dependency recovery.
 While Medicaid covers substance abuse treatment, not all facilities accept Medicaid as a form of payment.
 To find a recovery provider that accepts Medicaid, get in touch with the Substance Abuse and Mental Health Services Administration (SAMHSA).

 To be eligible for Medicaid, applicants must be one of the following:

 - Under 19 years old

 In some states, Medicaid covers all adults below a certain income level.
 Those who receive Supplemental Security Income are often automatically eligible for Medicaid.

 The ACA requires people to earn less than 133 percent of the federal poverty level (FPL) to be eligible for Medicaid.
 A person living above the poverty level may still be eligible for government insurance if they fall in the right income bracket.